ankit-sam/fio/HOWTO.rst

         :option:`zonerange` parameter is specified then :option:`zoneskip`
         divided by :option:`zonerange` is the number of zones to skip.

+.. option:: zone_append=bool

+	For :option:`rw` =write or :option: `rw` =randwrite and :option:`zonemode` =zbd, if zone_append is enabled the offset to write will be the starting offset of a zone.
+On successful completion the device returns the offset where the data has been placed.

 .. option:: read_beyond_wp=bool

 	This parameter applies to :option:`zonemode` =zbd only.